Kathryne Carr Award

 3. Humility at a level to which others aspire.

-Only those applicants who participated in the Incubator program on a full-time basis will be considered.
+Only those applicants who actively participated in the 2018 Summer Incubator program on a full-time basis will be eligible for the award.
 Applicants should submit the following materials for consideration by the selection committee:

-- An outline of key milestones for the venture, including those previously accomplished as well as those upcoming in the next year.
-This outline of milestones should provide evidence that the venture is beyond proof-of-concept and showing early signs of success;
+An outline of key milestones for the venture, including those accomplished following the Summer Incubator program as well as those anticipated over the coming year.
+This outline of milestones is evidence that the venture is continuing to accelerate post-incubator and showing signs of meaningful success;

-- Recommendation letters from members of their Advisory Board or committed Mentor(s).
+Recommendation letters from members of the company’s Advisory Board or committed Mentor(s).

 2017 Recipient - Suz Somersall of Kira Kira